Have you heard of Women’s Golf Day? It’s a pretty cool initiative that we are big admirers of here at Lightspeed.

 This year the results of Women’s Golf Day were pretty incredible.
-In its third year, the event grew to include 900+ courses in more than 58 countries including Middle Eastern and African countries.
+In its fifth year, the event grew to include 900+ courses in more than 68 countries including Middle Eastern and African countries.
 Golf courses that hosted the events we’re pleased to introduce the game to new players young and old.
 Some even reported that a few of their attendees ended up purchasing memberships or returning for more lessons.

 – Elisa Gaudet, Founder of Women’s Golf Day

 We need golf courses to get serious about uplifting women in their communities and Women’s Golf Day is a natural first step.
 The event is a meaningful way of proving your course is serious about supporting and encouraging women who golf.